seedcase-project/seedcase-website/design/decisions/why-docker/index.md

 infrastructure footprint than Windows and other containers that rely on a shared kernel-based system.

-The biggest disadvantage of the Hyper-V is that Each guest environment must be based on Windows, though it might not have been the same version as the host.
+The biggest disadvantage of the Hyper-V is that each guest environment must be based on Windows, though it might not have been the same version as the host.

-### Conclusion
+## Conclusion

-After researching the container platform on the market, Docker still the best option for the current project.
+After researching the container platform on the market, Docker still is the best option for seedcase.
 First of all, Docker has the world's largest repository of container images that allow Docker users to create, test, store and distribute containers.
 Secondly, Docker is a single, robust, and autonomous tool.
 Docker manages, runs, builds, and does all other container-related tasks independently of any other third-party tools.
 Lastly, Docker has a lengthy history of working with